ahmadalsharef994/World_Cup_Score_Board_Java/README.md

 I am also creating a main class to run the application.

 I am following TDD approach, writing the tests first.
 Giving an Input, expecting an output, modifying the code until getting the desired results.

+ScoreBoard is public class (outer)
+Game is no-keyword class (package-private)